robier/dokman/README.md

 Main purpose for creating this library was to unify docker workflow on multiple projects.

 This library allows you to:
-- easily setup multiple environments of your docker setup (ie. production, development, test...)
+- easily setup multiple environments of your docker setup (i.e. production, development, test...)
 - have easy access to your docker containers (less typing)
 - same docker philosophy on multiple projects
 - whole docker is wrapped in easy to use shorthands